Jimmy Gopperth: International career

 Gopperth has never played for his national team, the All Blacks, but has made two appearances for the second string team the Junior All Blacks.
 His appearances were during the 2006 Pacific Nations Cup, which the Junior All Blacks won both tests, vs Samoa and Tonga.
 Gopperth scored 26 and 21 points respectively for a total of 47 points in the two games; he scored three tries, with the remainder of his points coming from his kicking.

 Personal life

 Gopperth is married to Sarah Gopperth.

 Due to his approach on and off the field, Jimmy is seen by his peers, fellow players and younger players as a role model.
-His dedication to all aspects of the rugby game set a perfect example to amateur and professionals alike.

-Partly as a result of this and the energy Gopperth puts in on and off the field, he is seen by many supporters as a rugby legend and one of the players the All Blacks should have but never utilised.